progress bar

 Challenge

-Customers are having a hard time navigating and completing the task of, changing their reservation from their mobile app.
+Customers are having a hard time changing their reservations from their mobile app.

 Original customer change flight flow